Approximation Algorithms for Multi-Multiway Cut and Multicut Problems on Directed Graphs: Approximation Algorithm for Directed Multi-Multiway Cut

-\textbf{Proof:} No vertex in a same group with the center of balls is inside the balls.
-Because the radius of each area is smaller than $\frac{1}{2}$ .
-The only condition that may make a problem, is when two vertices which are in another group and there is a path between them are in one ball.
-In this case only the central vertices and the edges crossover with these vertices will be deleted from the graph.
-So the path between two vertices which are the member of another group will not be deleted from the graph and in the next iteration, at least one of edges of this path will be in the answer set of algorithm.
+\textbf{Proof:} For each ball like $B_x(s_{ij},r)$, where $1 \leq i \leq k, 1\leq j \leq |S_i|$, there is no vertex with the same group with $s_{ij}$ in $B_x(s_{ij},r)$ because the radius of each ball is smaller than $\frac{1}{2}$.
+The only case may lead to problems is that there are two vertices $ u $ and $ v $ in one ball, which are the members of another group and there is a path between them.
+In this case, only the central vertices and their incident edges will be deleted from the graph.
+Therefore, the path between the two vertices $ u $ and $ v $ will not be deleted from the graph.
+In the next iterations, at least one of the edges of the path between $ u $ and $ v $ will be put in the answer set.